Availity/availity-react/docusaurus/docs/components/hooks/use-tabs-event-handlers.md

 ### `options?: {customFindFn?: CustomFindFunction, customSelector?: string}`

-Optional overrides for certain features, customFindFn if you have a tab list of objects you may need to use a function like Lodash's isEqual.
+Optional overrides for certain features, customFindFn if you have a tab list of objects you will need to use a function like Lodash's isEqual or your own custom find logic, see tests for examples.
 Or a custom selector to override the id's we are checking in some cases.
 If you need additional overrides PR's are welcome.